A comparison of quasar emission reconstruction techniques for $z\geq5.0$ Lyman-$\alpha$ and Lyman-$\beta$ transmission: Continuum Reconstruction Techniques

 Stacks of $z<3.0$ quasar spectra are often used to predict the intrinsic emission of $z>5$ quasars and capture features such as broad emission lines in a model-independent way (e.g.~\citealt{Berk01,Cool06,Simcoe11}).
 Stacks specifically tailored from `neighbours' which match specific features of the red side, such as strong blueshift of the broad C~{ {IV}} emission line, have been shown to perform better than blind stacks \citep{Mortlock11, Bosman15} since those features are known to correlate with properties on the blue side \citep{Baldwin77,Richards11,Greig17}.

 We systematically test the performance of stacks of nearest neighbours for predicting intrinsic emission.
-To select neighbours, we first fit all quasars with continua on the red side using an automatic spline fitter in bins of $\sim1000$km s$^{-1}$, rejecting metal absorbers as described in \ref{sec:cont-fit}.
+To select neighbours, we first fit all quasars with continua on the red side using an automatic spline fitter with fixed point spacing of $\sim1000$km s$^{-1}$, rejecting metal absorbers as described in \ref{sec:cont-fit}.
+In the absence of \lal forest absorption, we find this point spacing better captures the shape of the emission lines (a point spacing of $\sim1700$km s$^{-1}$ was used to fit the blue side).
 For each quasar $q_i$ in the testing sample, the Euclidean distance $d_{i,j}$ to all quasars in the training sample $q_j$ is then computed over the red side, $1220<\lambda(\text{\AA})<2000$,

 in order to identify the $40$ quasars from the training sample with the smallest $d_{i,j}$.
 The known blue-side continua of the neighbours are then interpolated onto a common wavelength array and averaged.
 The distance between spectra could be defined in different ways, e.g.~weighting more heavily emission lines known to correlate with blue side properties, or calculating the distance after subtracting a power-law fit first.
 These differences will be most important when the number of neighbours of a specific quasar is limited, and we leave a detailed exploration to future work.